CARV-ICS-FORTH/H3/docs/design.rst

 H3 is provided as C library, called ``h3lib``. ``h3lib`` implements the object API as a series of functions that translate the bucket and object operations to operations in the provided key-value backend.
 The key-value store interface is abstracted into a common API with implementations for `RocksDB <https://rocksdb.org>`_, `Redis <https://redis.io>`_, Kreon, and a filesystem.

-The ``h3lib`` API is outlined here.
-[Provide internal link to ``h3lib`` API documentation generated from docstrings.]

 User management
 ---------------

 H3 maps user credentials, given at library initialization, to a user id with the help of an external service [TBD].
 The user id is passed along in all H3 calls and stored in bucket/object metadata when they are created.
 Bucket/object operations fail if the provided user id does not match the respective id stored for the specific entity.
-[Elaborate authorization policies are planned with per-bucket/object ACLs.]

 Note that H3 cannot enforce strict data protection semantics, due to its nature - being a library layered on top of a key-value store and not a REST service.
 Complete data isolation between users can really only be accomplished either by mapping H3 users to backend domains of some kind (assuming the key-value store supports it), or by using separate key-value deployments/namespaces per user.